-I bought this in March 2011 as part of a load of Seeburgs I bought from a fellow in San Antonio.
+I bought this in March 2012 as part of a load of Seeburgs I bought from a fellow in San Antonio.
 It looked pretty rough but I loved the styling so I bought it.
-Most people would consider it a parts machine but I like fixing up stuff that I call "a diamond in the rough".
+Most people would consider it a parts machine at best but I like fixing up stuff that I call "a diamond in the rough".
 The 2310S was built in 1959, played 100 selections and had stereo sound (the "S" designation in the model number).
 Other models in 1959 included the 2300 and 2304.
 The nice thing about the 2310 is that some of record magazine is still visible.
 For some reason, the juke manufacturers were starting to hide the mechanisms.
 Here is a picture prior to restoration:

 Poor, poor Wurly!
 Who would put vine wallpaper on the sides?
 Maybe to hide a blemished original finish, but vines?